Xinayder/hoymiles-api/docs/login.md

-# API documentation

-The Hoymiles website provides an API to retrieve data from its devices.
-Although it's not documented anywhere, through reverse engineering we can create our own implementation to obtain data from their website.

-Every method documented here assumes both a JSON param body and response.

 ### Login

 By looking at their website, the API endpoint for logging in requires a username, password and a UUID.
 The UUID is used to identify the client logging in, although at each login, the UUID changes.
 The password is a simple MD5 hash of the account's password, there's no salt or other crypto functions such as scrypt or bcrypt.